My name is Sadie and I am a DIY-er, cook, craft artisan, the starter of many projects, and the finisher of some.

 - I see you have a Bears cap on.
 How are they doing this year?

 You can start a conversation with customers based on anything you notice about them.
 Be as detailed as you can when asking them questions about themselves so you can provide them with the best products you have available for them.

-There are two main things that will help you make big sales and provide great customer service:
+Two main things will help you make big sales and provide great customer service:

 - Product knowledge

-- Being able to figure out what the customer needs and describing products to them while explaining the benefits to them
+- Being able to figure out what the customer needs and describe products to them while explaining the benefits to them

 This means that you will have to read about your products, pay very close attention during any training you receive, and listen to customers and coworkers when they tell you about certain products and brands.
 Remember the positives and negatives so you can fit each customer with the perfect product for them.

 To be successful at selling, you also have to start conversations with your customers.
 This will let them know that you are interested in what they do and why they are in your store.
 It also helps customers warm up to you even if they came in dreading being bombarded by a sales associate.
 Start the conversation off on something different than selling them something so they don't think that is your only motive.

 Don't lie to your customers.
 If they ask you a question that you do not know the answer to, do not try to make up a reasonable answer.
 Either read labels and find the answer out for them, ask a fellow coworker, or turn the sale over to someone with better knowledge about the product.
 If they ask you something and you give them an incorrect answer, you will look stupid later when they find out the real answer.
 They will not trust you after that and will want to continue on their own or with a different sales associate making you lose the sale.

 Reading your customers when they first walk in the door will help you out a lot when deciding how to approach them and what questions to ask them.
 If they seem happy and outgoing when you first greet them, try to start a conversation with them about their day, what they are looking for, what their needs are, and so on.
 People like this are the easiest to talk to and sell products to because they are open to talking to you and are usually not the anti-sales associate type.